 Regarding VAT turnover, the fact that Statistics Iceland only has information on the turnover for one specific platform provider (Airbnb) is a source of error.
 Also, it should be noted that over the last couple of years, Airbnb has been introducing the option of providing “experiences,” i.e. other types of tourism related services than private home accommodation.
 Given that Airbnb is by far the largest provider on the Icelandic private home accommodation market, the changes in VAT turnover through that platform may be taken as indicative of changes for the private accommodation market as a whole.
 Going forward however, it is necessary to look out for whether VAT turnover of parties providing the aforementioned experiences becomes a source of error on such a scale that it needs to be taken into account.

-Web scraping is a delicate method prone to errors.
-It requires close follow-ups to note when changes are made to coding of the site being scraped.
-It, is becoming more common that web-sites defend themselves against web scraping by….
+Web scraping is a delicate method, and prone to errors.
+It requires close follow-ups to note when changes are made to the coding of the site being scraped.
+Also, it is becoming more common that web-sites defend themselves against web scraping by using denial of service when visits are deemed too frequent.
 Reports sold by companies such as AirDNA—which does not have any business relations with Airbnb, but sells information based on web scraping on the Airbnb site—cannot be taken at face value and may tend to overestimate values and trends.
 Furthermore, information on websites are often unverified and put in as estimates with limited background information.
 Therefore, Statistics Iceland only uses AirDNA information to split the information generated from the VAT-turnover and the border survey to produce regional Airbnb statistics.

 Since the Icelandic Tourist Board and Statistics Iceland started receiving information from AirDNA on the private home accommodation market brokered through Airbnb, there have been instances where such changes would have led to errors in the estimates of overnight stays, if based solely on web scraping material.
 However, the web scraping estimates of capacity and occupancy rates used to create regional statistics based on the total estimated number from the border survey were found to be robust with respect to those errors, and errors from those estimates were found to be within the scale set by the standard errors of the border survey approach.

-This three pronged approach of using the Border Survey to estimate the monthly total number of overnight stays through alternative accommodation methods accommodation (i.e. residential accommodation and unpaid indoor and outdoor overnight stays), using web scraping for regional statistics, and information on VAT to help quality control the results, has resulted in a combined approach to estimate the number of alternative overnight stays in Iceland.
+This paper describes the method currently in use at Statistics Iceland to estimate the number of alternative overnight stays in Iceland.
+This involves a combined approach of using the Border Survey to estimate the monthly total number of overnight stays through alternative accommodation methods, web scraping for regional statistics, and information on VAT to help quality control the results.
 Since April 2018, Statistics Iceland has followed this approach to produce monthly statistics on alternative methods of accommodation.
 In the short time since its introduction, it has become a central part of national and financial decision-making processes.
+Discussion in the national media has become better informed, and people working e.g. in city planning, construction, rental markets and various tourism related industries have better data on which to base their decision making.

 This approach is still under development, but the results during the year that has passed since first implementation are promising, and are an example of how Statistics Iceland is constantly trying to improve for the purposes of providing statistics that are in high demand among users in a timely fashion.